20 Nov 2022

 The Special Tactics crews earn their maroon berets with the PJ's before splitting, however they use the green feet in their official emblem.

-The USAF plan to replace the HH-60G with the newly made HH-60W.
+The USAF has now replaced the HH-60G with the newly made HH-60W Jolly Green II.

 The HH-60W is a modified version of the Army's UH-60M Blackhawk & has a combat radius of 195 nautical miles, and is equipped with new displays to reduce the air crew's workload, and to help the pararescue jumpers do their job more efficiently.
 The Air Force plans to buy 112 HH-60Ws to replace the 99 HH-60Gs currently in service.